jim-junior/reactjs-media/README.md

+> I am currently busy.
+If you wish to continue as the lead of this project.
+Please contact me.
 # Reactjs Media

 The reactjs media is a react package with awesome HTMLMediaElements that are recreated into react components with a good looking UI and fast UX.